Diversity, Equity & Inclusion at AMS

 Our ethnicity action plan

-- Committed to producing our first ethnicity pay gap report
+• Produced our first ethnicity pay gap report in 2021

-- Implemented training programmes to support conscious inclusion
+• Implemented training programmes to support conscious inclusion and inclusive leadership

-- Assigned specific inclusion goals as part of annual performance goals
+• Assigned specific inclusion goals within our annual performance plan

 Paul Modley